Hillsboro, North Dakota: Transportation

 Residents of Hillsboro have easy access to major population centers via Interstate 29.
 The Interstate runs on the western edge of the community and there is an interchange (Caledonia Avenue) that connects the Interstate to Hillsboro.
 U.S. Highway 81 runs through the community and also connects Hillsboro to Grand Forks and Fargo.

 Like so many towns in the American Midwest, Hillsboro's streets are aligned in the grid pattern.
 In Hillsboro, routes that run north to south are called streets and routes that run east to west are called avenues.

 The BNSF Railway, eventual successor to the Great Northern, continues to maintain tracks in Hillsboro that see a variety of freight trains every day as well as Amtrak's Empire Builder, which passes through without stopping in the early morning hours.
+The nearest stations are located in Grand Forks, 40 mi to the north, and Fargo, 42 mi to the south.

 The Hillsboro Municipal Airport is a small airport south of town with a landing strip which provides an area for crop dusters or small private airplanes to stop.
 However, residents have to travel either to Grand Forks or Fargo in order to take regularly scheduled flights to major airports.